 An exception is made when the argument is of the form size(..., ...).
-In this case the corresponding C type is size_t.
+In this case the corresponding C type is size\t.

 Strings are NUL-terminated (i.e., terminated by '\0') to facilitate calling of C functions.
-When returning a non-literal string, see section 12.9.6.2 for details on memory allocation.
+The valid return values for an external function returning a String are: